Yinita/UnstableBaselines/README.md

 - increase sample weight based on SD of reward
 - somehow account for stochacisity in environment rewards (maybe somehow include reward certainty)
 - dynamic GRPO rollouts (either by window or by least return confidence)

+# Confirm is working:
+- unify wandb tracking between learner and actor (just pass the wandb object to the learner)